Competition: Open for the 2017 academic year

 Who Applies: Canadian students and researchers

 A scholarship under this initiative is for a scholar to undertake a specific course of study at a specific New Zealand university.
 The value of the scholarship is determined by each university and may vary from one university to another.
-It is the responsibility of the applicant to contact the university of their choice for the financial terms and conditions of the scholarship.
+It is the responsibility of the applicant to contact the relevant university to confirm the financial elements and allowances of an award.
+The host university reserves the right to make changes to the type or value of any elements of the award and / or allowance.

 Each university's scholarship committee is responsible for the final selection, academic matters, and payments to scholarship recipients as well as for arranging travel, reception and other services.

-The application process for acceptance to a PhD program at one of the New Zealand universities and the application process for a scholarship under the New Zealand CSFP are separate processes.
-The offer of a placement to a PhD program does not guarantee or imply the offer of a scholarship.
+The application process for acceptance to a doctoral program at one of the New Zealand universities and the application process for a scholarship under the New Zealand CSFP are separate processes.
+The offer of a placement to a doctoral program does not guarantee or imply the offer of a scholarship.

 The scholarship generally includes:

-Scholarships are tenable for one academic year, which must begin by the start of the 2016 academic year (February 2016).
+Scholarships are tenable for one academic year, which must begin by the start of the 2017 academic year (February 2017).
+Applicants already enrolled in a degree program in New-Zealand are eligible to apply.
+However, priority will be given to applicants who are not currently enrolled in a doctoral program in New Zealand.

 The scholarship can be renewed for a maximum duration of three years.
 The yearly renewal of the scholarship is subject to: